I-15 paving update: Motorists traveling north of Mesquite should be prepared for delays of up to an hour through June 10

 Crews are on schedule to complete a majority of a 13-mile paving project along Interstate 15, from just north of Mesquite to the Nevada state line, by the end of next week.
 This work will require construction delays of up to an hour Friday (June 3) and Monday (June 6) through Friday (June 10), from 5 a.m. to 6 p.m.
 One travel lane will remain open overnight in each direction, according to the Arizona Department of Transportation.

 Paving will continue along the shoulders, off the main roadway, June 13 through June 17.
 Motorists should expect delays of up to 15 minutes for this work.
 The final lane striping will take place in mid- July.

-The busiest travel times through the Gorge are Friday through Sundays.
-With limited alternate routes due to the remote location of the I-15 Virgin River Gorge corridor, ADOT urges drivers to plan ahead, allow extra travel time, slow down and drive carefully through the work zone.
-Please stay alert for construction equipment and personnel at all times.
+With limited alternate routes through this corridor, drivers should plan ahead, allow extra travel time, slow down and drive carefully through the work zone, and be alert for construction equipment and personnel.

-To stay up to date with the latest highway conditions around the state, visit the ADOT Traveler Information Center at az511.gov or call 511; outside of Arizona dial 888.411.ROAD (7623).
+To stay up to date with the latest highway conditions around the state, visit the ADOT Traveler Information Center at az511.gov or call 5-1-1; outside of Arizona, please dial 1.888.411.ROAD (7623).